Gurdwara Rori Sahib

 Gurdwara Rori Sahib (official name Gurdwara Rori Sahib Patshahi Pehla) was a historic Sikh gurdwara located half a kilometre east of Jahman village in Lahore District, Punjab, Pakistan.
 The edifice marked a spot on a mound where Guru Nanak and Bhai Mardana sat and sung songs together.
 Existing as a temple on a raised mound, the shrine was located only a few kilometres from the India-Pakistan border, with houses from the Indian side of the border being viewable from the roof of the shrine.

 The gurdwara was located on a historical route that connected several historical Sikh shrines together based out of villages in the general vicinity, such as Jahman, Bedian, Heir, and Chahal villages.
 Bedian was founded by Nanak's descendants, Heir was associated with the Mina sect, and Chahal was the ancestral village of Nanak's maternal family.
+The gurdwara is in poor condition and dangerous to explore due to its unstable nature.
+The gurdwara is located at the coordinates 31°21'20.6"N 74°32'02.5"E.

 Etymology

 The word rori (meaning "shards" in Punjabi) is derived from the potsherds excavated at the mound the shrine was built-on.
 Thus, the site acquired the name Rori Sahib.